-This is a 0.9-mile segment of critically eroded beach on Little Hickory Island at Bonita Beach, and the project history for this segment of shoreline is described in Table 13.
+This is a 0.9-mile segment of critically eroded beach on Little Hickory Island at Bonita Beach.
+The project history for this segment of shoreline is described in Table 13.
 Beach restoration was completed in December 1995.
-The non-federal Bonita Beach Restoration Project (R226-R230) was constructed along the northern Gulf shoreline of Little Hickory Island using sand from the ebb shoal of New Pass.
+The non-federal Bonita Beach Nourishment Project (R226-R230) was constructed along the northern Gulf shoreline of Little Hickory Island using sand from the ebb shoal of New Pass.
 Lee County is the local sponsor.
-The 0.78 mile project placed approximately 217,000 cy of sand between R225.5 and R230.
+The 0.78-mile project placed approximately 217,000 cy of sand between R225.5 and R230.
 The project included two terminal groins constructed at the north limits of the beach fill adjacent to Big Hickory Pass.
 The southern groin was damaged during the passage of Tropical Storm Gabrielle and was rehabilitated during the summer of 2003.
-Nourishment was completed along Bonita Beach (R226-R230) using approximately 150,000 cy of sand from the Big Carlo Pass ebb shoal in June of 2004.
-The project design consists of a beach berm at elevation +5.5 ft NGVD and a dune feature at elevation +6.5 ft NGVD to protect the existing dune and upland development.
-Lee County continues as the local sponsor now working at the request of the City of Bonita Springs under the terms of an interlocal agreement.
+In June 2004, nourishment was completed along Bonita Beach (R226-R230) using approximately 150,000 cy of sand from the Big Carlo Pass ebb shoal.
+The project design consisted of a beach berm at elevation +5.5 ft NGVD and a dune feature at elevation +6.5 ft NGVD to protect the existing dune and upland development.
+Lee County continues as the local sponsor, now working at the request of the City of Bonita Springs under the terms of an interlocal agreement.
 Nourishment was completed in September 2014 in conjunction with the Lovers Key project to the north and placed approximately 134,484 cy of material using sand from the Big Carlos Pass ebb shoal complex.
-The next nourishment is planned for 2021/2022.
+The department issued a JCP permit in December 2022 to nourish the beach in 2023/2024 from an offshore sand source with approximately 200,000 cy of material, due to the impacts from Hurricane Ian in 2022.

 Date Completed Volume (cy) Sand Source Project Location (by R monument) Length (mi.)
-December 1995 217,000 New Pass ebb shoal R225.5-R230 0.78 June 2004 150,000 Big Carlos Pass ebb shoal R226-R230 0.74
+December 1995 217,000 New Pass ebb shoal R225.5-R230 0.78 June 2004 150,000 Big Carlos Pass ebb shoal R226-R230 0.74 September 2014 134,484 Big Carlos Pass ebb shoal R226-R230 0.74 2023/ 2024 200,000 Offshore R226-R230 0.74